c-s-ale/GitGood-Fetch-EasyMode/README.md

 # GitGood-Fetch-EasyMode
-An easy case for fetching and merging remote changes to your local repository.

 For starters, this is the simplest and cleanest case of `git fetch` you'll likely ever see - while it's not practical, it is nice to ease into what `git fetch` is doing, and how we interact with it before we get to some more "interesting" cases!